kgateway-dev/kgateway/docs/content/guides/traffic_management/request_processing/graphql/_index.md

    ```sh
    kubectl patch settings -n gloo-system default --type=merge --patch '{"spec":{"discovery":{"fdsMode":"BLACKLIST"}}}'
    ```
+   Note that this setting enables discovery for all upstreams.
+To enable discovery for only specified upstreams, see the [Function Discovery Service (FDS) guide]({{% versioned_link_path fromRoot="/installation/advanced_configuration/fds_mode/#function-discovery-service-fds" %}}).

 3. Verify that OpenAPI specification discovery is enabled, and that Gloo Edge created a corresponding GraphQL custom resource.
    ```sh